-7. Collecting Policies of Other Museums
+Section 7 - Collecting Policies of Other Museums

 - 7.1 The museum will take account of the collecting policies of other museums and other organisations collecting in the same or related areas or subject fields.
-It will consult with these organisations where conflicts of interest may arise or to define areas of specialism, in order to avoid unnecessary duplication and waste of resources. - 7.2 Specific reference is made to the following museums/organisations:

-We maintain regular contact with, Rutland County Museum and Leicester Museums and Galleries and with independent museums in Leicestershire.

-We continue to participate in the specialist network of Arts Council England's Museum Development (East Midlands) managed by Leicestershire County Council.

-7.3 The agreement reached with Leicester Museums and Galleries in 1999 on the sharing of museum collections described certain areas of specialism for the LMGS, and LCCMS respectively.
-This means the County Service does not acquire material in those areas being developed by LMGS, and vice versa.
-In effect, this limited collecting by mutual agreement and is supported by robust access arrangements for the joint use of certain collections.
-In November 2017 Leicester Museums and Galleries and Leicestershire County Council Museums agreed that the active process of collections sharing had reached a conclusion.
-This conclusion however, allows for the future transfer of any objects, parts of objects, material, and information between the two Services by mutual agreement.
+It will consult with these organisations where conflicts of interest may arise or to define areas of specialism, in order to avoid unnecessary duplication and waste of resources. - 7.2 Specific reference is made to the following museums/organisations: - We maintain regular contact with Rutland County Museum and Leicester City Arts and Museums and with independent museums in Leicestershire. - We continue to engage with Arts Council England's Museum Development Midlands, giving us the ability to access the regional museums network. - 7.3 The agreement reached with Leicester City Museum Service (LCMS) in 1999 on the sharing of museum collections, following local government re-organisation in 1997, specified certain areas of specialism for the LCMS, and LCCMS respectively.
+This means the County Service does not acquire material in those areas being developed by LCMS, and vice versa.
+This limits collecting by mutual agreement and is supported by robust access arrangements for the joint use of certain collections.
+In November 2017 Leicester City Arts and Museums and Leicestershire County Council Museums agreed that the active process of collections sharing had reached a conclusion.
+This agreement allows for the future transfer of any objects, parts of objects, material, and information between the two Services by mutual agreement.

-8. Acquisition Policy
+Section 8 - Acquisition